- Are you a limited company contractor confused by IR35?

 - How can you ensure you are using ‘reasonable care’ in making the determination?

-If you determine that a role may be ‘inside IR35’ we recommend that contractors come under our own payroll, whereby IR35 off-payroll rules will not apply.
+If you determine that a role may be ‘inside IR35’ one option for contractors is to come under our own payroll, where the correct taxes will be paid.
 There are other alternative off-payroll models available, such as using an umbrella company, however, we would advise that this is researched thoroughly beforehand, as some umbrella schemes out there may not be genuine PAYE models.
-From a contractors perspective being our payroll as a PAYE temp is a seamless process and we don’t charge you a fee like umbrella companies.
+From a contractor’s perspective being on our payroll is a seamless process and we don’t charge you a fee like umbrella companies.

 Here are 5 useful tips for contractors to improve their own IR35 position: